gerhynes/scala-notes/README.md

 When applied on its left projection, it takes a function of type `A => C` to produce a value of type `Either[C,B]`.
 When working on its right projection, it takes a parameter of type `B => C` to produce a value of type `Either[A,C]`.

 If your instance matches the selected side, it applies the function to its value.
-If not, it returns the instance wthout perfrming any transformation.
+If not, it returns the instance without performing any transformation.

 ```Scala
 case class Pass(score: Int) {